JAlcocerT/JAlcocerT/content/blog/tinker-wg-travelrouter.md

 We can also use [Wireguard and OpenVPN](#interesting-vpns-solutions) with the ML3000.

 {{< callout type="info" >}}
-Thanks to people on reddit and the gl-inet community to provide guidance on the subnet routes!
+**Thanks** to people on reddit and the gl-inet community to provide guidance on the subnet routes!
 {{< /callout >}}

 ---

 ## FAQ

+1. How to get Wireguard details from NordVPN - https://gist.github.com/bluewalk/7b3db071c488c82c604baf76a42eaad3

 ### Interesting VPNs Solutions